Convolution Bounds on Quantile Aggregation

 \subsection{Technical discussions}

-We first comment on the sharpness of the bound in Theorem \ref{th:qa-4}.
-It is well known that, for a fixed $n$, the discrete approximation of $\sup_{\nu \in \Lambda(\boldsymbol \mu) } q_0^+ (\nu)$ (i.e., approximating the original problem by an $m\times n$ matrix rearrangement problem; see Section \ref{sec:OR}) is an NP-complete problem; see e.g., \cite{CY84}.
-On the other hand, the corresponding discrete approximation of $ \inf_{\boldsymbol \beta\in \Delta_n} \sum_{i=1}^n R_{ \beta_i ,\beta_0 }(\mu_i)$ involves no more than $m^{n}$ choices of $\boldsymbol \beta$, thus in class P. As such, we do not expect that the analytical formula in Theorem \ref{th:qa-4} always gives sharp bounds, similarly to Theorem \ref{th:qa-4prime}.
-A counter-example of non-sharpness of the bounds in Theorem \ref{th:qa-4} is presented in Example \ref{ex:ex1} in Appendix \ref{app:A}.
-However, in most cases, the bounds in Theorem \ref{th:qa-4} work quite well, as illustrated by the numerical examples later.
+We do not expect that the formula \eqref{eq:main1pr} always gives sharp bounds, and this is a situation similar to Theorem \ref{th:qa-4prime}.
+A counter-example of non-sharpness of the bounds in Theorem \ref{th:qa-4} is presented in Section \ref{sec:num_var} with some discrete marginal distributions (see also Example \ref{ex:ex1} in Appendix \ref{app:A}).
+Nevertheless, in most cases, the bounds in Theorem \ref{th:qa-4} work quite well, as illustrated by the numerical examples later.
 In some special cases, the reduced bounds in Proposition \ref{prop:reduced_bound} are equivalent to those in Theorem \ref{th:qa-4}.
-We shall show this does not generally hold (e.g., for some distribution with increasing density) later in Figure \ref{fig:bound_p} (right panel) and Example \ref{ex:ex0}.
+We shall show this does not generally hold (e.g., for some distribution with increasing density) later in Figure \ref{fig:bound_p} (right panel).

 In the following proposition, we note that $\sup_{\nu \in \Lambda(\boldsymbol \mu) }q_t^+ (\nu)$ is always attainable as a maximum, which is implied by Lemma 4.2 of \cite{BJW14}. \begin{proposition} For $\boldsymbol \mu\in \M^n$ and $t \in [0,1)$, there exists $\nu_+ \in \Lambda(\boldsymbol \mu)$ such that